vadmus/py4dstem_converter_ser_to_datacube/README.md

 ## Notes

-- The script currently sets placeholder calibration values for pixel size (`0.00025 Å⁻¹`).
+- The script currently (`version 0.2`) sets placeholder calibration values for pixel size (`0.00025 Å⁻¹`).
 Update these values in the code based on your experimental conditions.
 - For large scan grids (>100×100 pixels), binning is recommended to keep file sizes manageable.
-- The output HDF5 file can be opened and analyzed using py4DSTEM's analysis tools.
+- The output HDF5 file can be opened and analyzed using `py4DSTEM` analysis tools.

-## Author

-Created for 4D-STEM data processing workflows.

 ## License